karollynecosta/aws_solutions_architect-associate/README.md

 			Write your own: KCL, Aws SDK
 			Managed: Lambda, Kinesis DAta Firehose, Kinesis Data Analytics Store results in: redshift, S3
+		Multiple-consumers == ENHANCED FANOUT:
+			You should use enhanced fan-out if you have multiple consumers retrieving data from a stream in parallel.
+			With enhanced fan-out developers can register stream consumers to use enhanced fan-out and receive their own 2MB/second pipe of read throughput per shard, and this throughput automatically scales with the number of shards in a stream.

 	Kinesis Data Firehose: load data streams into Aws data stores Producers --> Record up to 1 MB --> Kinesis Data Firehose --> Data transformation <-->Batch writes --> Aws Destinations: S3, Redshift(copy through S3), Elastisearch